mammadjv/vehicle-registration-plate-recognition/README.md

 ```
 ./launch.sh
 ```
-and just wait till all initializations be done(takes 20 or so seconds).
+and just wait till all initializations are over(takes 20 or so seconds).

 Then in the second tab enter:
 ```